smartcontractkit/chainlink/tools/docker/README.md

 A full description of how to run `docker-compose` can be found in its [web documentation](https://docs.docker.com/compose/).

 ## Build
 Before being able to run our docker containers, we'll need to build their corresponding images.
 Make sure to re-build your images to reflect repository changes.
+You can update to the latest version with 'git pull --rebase'.

 ### Building all images
 The following command will build all internal images, one by one.
 Any external images will instead be fetched.